dsgnrcom/honukai-theme/README.md

 To Apply the Theme:

-Open the Command Palette (Cmd + Shift + P).
+-Open the Command Palette (Cmd + Shift + P).
-Type Preferences: Color Theme and select "Honukai Dark Blue" from the list.
+-Type Preferences: Color Theme and select "Honukai Dark Blue" from the list.